Josh Hammond: DC Defenders

 On November 17, 2022, Hammond was drafted by the DC Defenders of the XFL.
 He was released from his contract on August 21, 2023.

 Denver Broncos

 On August 22, 2023, Hammond signed with the Denver Broncos.
-He was released on August 29, 2023.
+He was released by the Broncos on August 29.

 DC Defenders (second stint)

 On October 19, 2023, Hammond re-signed with the DC Defenders.
-He announced his retirement on February 24, 2024.
+He announced his retirement from professional football on February 24, 2024.

+Coaching career

+Hammond joined the coaching staff of the Los Angeles Chargers as an offensive assistant prior to the 2024 season.
+On May 22, 2026, Hammond was promoted to the role of wide receivers / assistant special teams coach.

 Personal life

 Hammond is the younger brother of former Florida and NFL wide receiver Frankie Hammond.
 On March 16, 2024, Hammond announced he took a position on the Los Angeles Chargers coaching staff.